scottjs/helper-scripts/README.md

 This repository is intended to host a collection of other scripts to carry out common and repetitive development tasks in the future.
 It is a work in progress.

+*Disclaimer: These scripts and commands were originally created for use internally within our development team to speed up common, repetitive tasks.
+However, they may be of some use to others.
+Feel free to use in your own projects, your mileage may vary.*

 ## Requirements

 * Composer